 There comes a time for many as they’re practicing yoga ON the mat, questions begin to arise.
 Why do I feel so much better?
 Why do I feel more content and calmer?
 Why does this crazy one-hour of poses seem to untangle everything in my life, not just my body?

 When you start having those questions, it’s time to introduce the 10 Truths of Living with Intention.

 The 10 Truths for Living with Intention is an easy way to identify the yamas and niyamas; what some consider the 10 Commandments of Yoga.
 These are the ten ways in which people who practice yoga can live their lives with intention.

 There’s so much goodness in the yamas and niyamas that I couldn’t appropriately capture it all in a single blog post (or ten).
-So I hosted a live training on them, and now I’m sharing that video with you.
-Click on the graphic below to watch the 10 Truths (called Pillars in the video).
+So I made a video instead.